🗂️ Portfolio: Academic & Industry Projects 💼

 💻 Experience in Full-Stack Development and Tool Creation

-A selection of these projects is showcased in my GitHub repository, which can be accessed via the footer link labeled Marlon's GitHub.
-If you'd like to view the source code for my website, please visit this GitHub repsitory.
+Later this year, I will maintain these projects/tools and host them for you to view!
+My GitHub repository can be accessed via the footer link labeled Marlon's GitHub.
+If you'd like to view the source code for this website, please visit this GitHub repository.

 💜🐝 Social Media Platform Recreation - Inspired by Fizz

-As part of a four-week team project for the Rose-Hulman course CSSE333 - Database Systems, we developed a full-stack recreation of the social media application Fizz, a platform designed specifically for college students.
-Fizz is known for its anonymous posting features and peer moderation system.
+As part of a four-week team project for Database Systems, we developed a full-stack recreation of the social media application Fizz, a social media app designed specifically for college students.
+It's known for its anonymous posting features and peer moderation system.

-Our team of three focused on replicating the core functionalities of the original app, including anonymous posting, liking, commenting, user blocking, and tagging.
-While we implemented both the frontend and backend components, particular emphasis was placed on designing and managing the database architecture to support these features efficiently and securely.
+Our team of three focused on replicating the core functionalities of the original app: anonymous posting, liking, commenting, blocking users, and tagging posts.
+We implemented the entire stack of the app, but the emphasis of our efforts was placed on designing and implementing the database to support these features efficiently and securely.
+The project was built in TypeScript, and we used MySQL and SQL Server Management Studio for our database operations.

 ⚙️ RISC-V Assembler - Machine Instruction Translation Tool

 This project involved the development of a custom assembler that converts RISC-V assembly code into machine code.
-Created for the Rose-Hulman course CSSE232 - Computer Architecture I, the assembler supports the majority of the RISC-V instruction set, excluding a few specialized instructions such as AUIPC, CSRRW, CSRRS, CSRRC, ECALL, and EBREAK.
+Created for our Computer Architecture course, the assembler supports the majority of the RISC-V instruction set except the following instructions: AUIPC, CSRRW, CSRRS, CSRRC, ECALL, and EBREAK.

 🐧 kebab2snake - A Handy CLI Tool for Case Conversion

 While working in AlmaLinux with Neovim, I developed kebab2snake, a shell tool that converts file and directory names from kebab case (this-is-kebab-case) to snake case (this_is_snake_case).
-I learned that underscores are generally safer than hyphens—hyphens can be misinterpreted as flags in shell commands, and in most programming languages, they are treated as subtraction operators.
+I learned that underscores are generally safer than hyphens.
+For example, hyphens can be misinterpreted as flags in shell commands or subtraction operations in most programming languages.

 This was the first tool I wrote entirely in shell, and I am especially proud of the test coverage I built for it.
 The tool supports a --silent flag to suppress output and a --max-level flag to control recursion depth when renaming directories.